 Intended outcome Success criteria To support disadvantaged children to make accelerated progress across all area with the EYFS curriculum.
 GLD for disadvantaged pupils will be in line (or above) local and national and averages.
 Disadvantaged pupils within the EYFS will have equal opportunities to their non-disadvantaged peers.
 Attainment for disadvantaged pupils will be at least in line with 'others' nationally.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: Having robust diagnostic assessments (EYFS framework) in place that provide op- portunities to reflect on pupils' thinking, strengths and areas for development.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: Having robust diagnostic assessments (EYFS framework) in place that provide opportunities to reflect on pupils' thinking, strengths and areas for development.
 Increased levels of Emotional Wellbeing & Mental Health Pupils will demonstrate greater levels of resilience towards learning & setbacks in general.
 A larger amount of our Pupil Premium cohort working at a level of Greater Depth across subjects or working closer to a level of Greater Depth across subjects.
 PP children who are working at Greater Depth specifically identified across all subject areas.
 PP children who could be targeted for Greater Depth specifically identified across all subject areas.
 Tracking shows progress of PP children who are working at this level of depth.
 Tracking shows a rise in numbers of PP children working at a level of Greater Depth.
+Tracking will be recorded via SIMS and analysis shown through school analysis template discussed at pupil progress meetings each term.
 To support disadvantaged children to make progress in phonics and reading, writing and maths towards end of year expectations Pupils will make accelerated progress in phonics and reading, writing and maths towards end of year expectations.
 Pupils will make accelerated progress from their starting points.
 The gap between pupil premium and non-pupil premium pupils will lessen.
 Attainment for disadvantaged pupils will be at least in line with 'others' nationally.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: Embedded high quality, carefully planned professional development - fortnightly focus and research practice based lesson study approach for all teachers.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: Embedded high quality, carefully planned professional development - fortnightly focus and research practice based lesson study approach for all teachers

 Our disadvantaged pupils attend as well as non-disadvantaged pupils in the school.

-Attendance figures show an improvement in attendance and decline in numbers of disadvantaged pupils who are persistently absent.
+Attendance figures show a slight downward trend in attendance and fairly consistent in numbers of disadvantaged pupils who are persistently absent.
 HSSW and Attendance office staff to meet weekly to identify and track families in need of support including persistent absentees.
 Class staff to be aware of persistent absenteeism.
 HSSW and Attendance office staff and SLT attendance lead to identify barriers to attendance and punctuality for pupils and families.

-HSSW to support families and signpost them to internal and external services that can support current barriers around attendance including pupils with (EBSA), emotional school based avoidance and absences linked to medical or special educational needs (autism).
+HSSW to support families and signpost them to internal and external services that can support current barriers around attendance including pupils with (EBSA), emotional school based avoidance and absences linked to medical or special educational needs (autism)

 Improved oral language skills and vocabulary among all pupils including disadvantaged pupils.
 To develop early language and vocabulary acquisition, strengthen phonic knowledge and early reading skills

 Communication and Language prime area of EYFS framework in-line or above local and national averages.
 Systematic Synthetic Phonics 'Little Wandle' scheme embedded throughout the school and cycles of evidence to support impact.
 Phonics screening results in line with or above local and national averages for disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.

-Sustained high levels of wellbeing from 2024/25 demonstrated by:

-All staff have are trained to deliver systematic synthetic Phonics to a high level including all new starters and teaching assistants.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: All staff have are trained to deliver systematic synthetic Phonics to a high level including all new starters and teaching assistants.
 Phonics teaching is effective and that phonics progress is linked to progress in reading and writing.

-All parents are confident in supporting their child at home with learning.
-They engage with the school in a positive way to discuss how to help their child progress.

-Percentage of PP parents attending events, including parents evenings and workshops, is proportional to our percentage of PP.

-The number of PP pupils reading at home is at least as high as non PP in the school.